 The currency now used in France is the euro.
-At this time in early 2019, €1 was worth approximately US\$1.13.
+As of mid-January 2024, €1 was worth approximately US\$1,09.

 Banking hours in small towns and villages of France are typically 9 a.m. to noon and 2 to 5 p.m.
 We recommend that you change at least a small amount of money before you leave on your trip, to ensure you will have some local currency when you arrive.
 An ATM card with which to withdraw euros from French ATMs is the easiest means of changing money in country.
 Your home bank account is debited in your home currency, and there is a small exchange fee.